sesam/docs/v1.1/view-node-details.md

 To view details for each node in the cluster, use the `cockroach node` [command](cockroach-commands.html) with the appropriate subcommands and flags.

-The `cockroach node` command is also used in the process of decommissioning nodes for permanent removal.
+<span class="version-tag">New in v1.1:</span> The `cockroach node` command is also used in the process of decommissioning nodes for permanent removal.
 See [Remove Nodes](remove-nodes.html) for more details.

 <div id="toc"></div>